 With additional processing power, came new features:

-Ability to store up to 100 calibrations (from 9 in the old system)
+the ability to store up to 100 calibrations (from 9 in the old system),

-Multi language support which is so important for our overseas customers
+a multi-language support which is so important for our overseas customers,

 Fig 3.
 Ash Probe and AshGraffix complete system.